-onths Ended tember 30,
+Six Months Ended September 30,

 2010 2011

+(As Restated)

-Operating activities \$ (8,633 3) \$ 1,924
+Operating activities \$ (8,633) \$ 1,384

-Investing activities (4,033 3) (2,133)
+Investing activities (4,033) (2,133)

-Financing activities 2,626 5 4,208
+Financing activities 2,626 4,748

-Decrease in cash and cash equivalents \$ (10,040 3,999
+Increase (decrease) in cash and cash equivalents \$(10,040) \$ 3,999

 Cash Flows Related to Operating Activities.
-Cash provided by operating activities for the fiscal 2012 first half was \$1.9 million and consisted of net cash provided from changes in operating assets and liabilities of \$0.2 million and a net loss adjusted for non-cash expense items of \$1.7 million.
-Cash provided by changes in operating assets and liabilities consisted of a decrease of \$4.0 million in total accounts receivable due to customer payments received during the quarter and a \$2.6 million increase in deferred revenue due to customer deposit payments received.
-Cash used from changes in operating assets and liabilities included a \$3.3 million increase in inventory for purchases of solar panel inventory and increases in our work-in-process and lighting fixture inventories for orders that are expected to ship during the fiscal 2012 third quarter, a \$1.4 million increase in prepaid and other expenses related to deferred costs from projects still in implementation and a \$2.1 million decrease in accounts payable due to vendor payments.
+Cash provided by operating activities for the fiscal 2012 first half was \$1.4 million and consisted of net cash used for changes in operating assets and liabilities of \$1.3 million and a net income adjusted for non-cash expense items of \$2.7 million.
+Cash provided by changes in operating assets and liabilities consisted of a decrease of \$3.3 million in total accounts receivable due to customer payments received during the quarter and a \$6.7 million decrease in deferred contract costs due to project completions and cost recognition on solar PV systems.
+Cash used for changes in operating assets and liabilities included a \$3.3 million increase in inventory for purchases of solar panel inventory and increases in our work-in-process and lighting fixture inventories for orders that are expected to ship during the fiscal 2012 third quarter, a \$2.3 million increase in prepaid and other expenses related to deferred customer billings, a \$3.9 million decrease in deferred revenue to project completions and a \$2.1 million decrease in accounts payable due to vendor payments.

 Cash used in operating activities for the fiscal 2011 first half was \$8.6 million and consisted of net cash of \$9.5 million used for changes in operating assets and liabilities offset by a net loss adjusted for non-cash expense items of \$0.9 million.
 Cash used for changes in operating assets and liabilities consisted of an increase in accounts receivables due to the increase of our OTA program and the long-term nature of the contracts and an increase of \$7.7 million for inventory purchases, including \$3.8 million for purchases of wireless control inventories based upon our Phase 2 initiatives, a \$1.9 million increase in solar panel inventories in anticipation of the receipt of customer purchase orders and a \$3.1 million increase in ballast component inventories due to concerns over supply availability and component shortages.
+These increases were offset by other reductions in raw materials.
 Cash provided by changes in operating assets and liabilities included a \$1.5 million increase in accounts payable related to payment terms on inventory purchases and a \$0.8 million increase in deferred revenue related to an investment tax grant received for a solar asset owned under our power purchase agreement, or PPA, finance program.